sjain28/Game-Engine-Vooga/DESIGN.md

   * Super Mario Bros. has multiple platform types, enemy types, the screen that moves with the main hero (Mario), and a goal of reaching a certain point (castle) or defeating a boss (bowser).
 Our level creator will work for all of these features.
 First, we will let users in the authoring environment to set create the goal of reaching a flagpole (castle) for the normal levels or defeat a boss (bowser) in a boss level.
 This would be done using cause-effect structure that we define for all events.
 Enemy behavior in Mario is simple in that enemies go forward and backward and change directions when they hit an object (wall).
 This type of behavior can be set in the authoring environment.
 The screen scrolling with the hero feature will also be one of our scrolling options that we pre-set for the user.
 Hero actions include horizontal walking (left and right), jumping, and possible state change (eat a mushroom, eat a flower).
 The physics engine will be in charge of handling all of the collision detection and collision resolution.

 * Flappy Bird
   * Flappy Bird is a simple game in which the user controls a bird and trys to avoid pipes that stick down from the sky and on the ground, with each set of pipes they pass the user scores more points.
 It is a continuous scroll with one command, usually keyboard.
+Our authoring environment will allow the user to use continuous scroll and the user will be able to specify objects with certain images to import and put them in the environment.
+The interaction between the user and the game environment will be specified by the event class and the physics of the game will be determined by the physics engine.

 * Sonic (?)
-  *
+  * Sonic is a game very similar to Super Mario Bros. in which it has multiple platform types, enemy types, boss levels, and a screen that moves with Sonic.
+Sonic also moves around very differently depending on if he has built up speed or not.
+Our level creator will do essentially the same thing by creating various types of platforms and structures for Sonic to interact with and then add objects such as coins and enemies that are beneficial/detrimental towards Sonic.
+In the end, the goal of reaching the finish line will conclude the level.

 # Design Considerations